Acumane/thesis/argument.md

 E(G) = \frac{1}{W_2 - W_1} \left( \int_{W_1}^{W_2} E_W(G) \, dW \right)
 $$

 But this integral is discontinuous!
 As seen in our toy example, our expected error follows a different function when our $G>W$.
-Sure, we'll still never bet above our upper bound $W_2$, but all $G$s above $W_1$ risk this too.
+Sure, we'll still never bet above our upper bound $W_2$, but all $G$s $> W_1$ risk being larger than their world.

 So we evaluate them separately:⠀$E(G) = \dfrac{I_1 + I_2}{W_2 - W_1}$,⠀where...